adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 ## User Benefit

+> How will users (or other contributors) benefit from this work?
+What would be the headline in the release notes or blog post?

+One blog post headline: "Keras models can be used in advanced hyperparameter optimization with Ray Tune or Dask-ML."

+Users will notice:

+* Improved compatibility with libraries like Scikit-Learn and Dask.
-* Lessen the learning curve for new Keras/TF users since they will be able to use entry points they already know.
+* Smaller learning curve for new Keras/TF users since they will be able to use entry points they already know and simultaneously access TFs high performance internal methods.
-* Improve compatibility with libraries like Scikit-Learn and Dask.

 ## Design Proposal